berenddeboer/nx-plugins/README.md

 # Efacity Nx Plugins

-A collection of third-party Nx plugins based on Codebrew (https://github.com/codebrewlab/nx-plugins) Codebrew no longer maintained the plugin and accepts pull requests to continue the development.
+A collection of third-party Nx plugins based on Codebrew (https://github.com/codebrewlab/nx-plugins) Codebrew no longer maintains the plugin or accepts pull requests.

 ## Table of Contents